Characterizing Beam Profiles in Accelerator Neutrino Experiments through Off-Axis Neutrino Interactions: Introduction

 \item Misalignments in the beam-detector configuration or inaccuracies in the simulation can result in discrepancies between the average decay position inferred from MC simulations and that in the experimental data, potentially exposing systematic issues. \end{itemize} Given these challenges, it is crucial to evaluate the agreement between MC predictions and experimental results.
 To address this, we introduce a novel approach to studying the neutrino beam, where the influence of cross-section and flux is significantly reduced.
 By leveraging a new observable that is minimally dependent on the dynamics of neutrino interactions at first order, we can directly compute the average decay position of parent particles as a function of neutrino energy.
 More importantly, this technique can be applied to both simulations and experimental data through event reconstruction analysis.

 In this paper, we focus on low-energy Charged Current Quasi-Elastic (CCQE) events to illustrate the dependencies observed in a scenario similar to T2K ~\cite{abe2011t2k}.
 Specifically, we study the reconstruction of CC0$\pi$1p events with a near off-axis detector.
 This interaction channel is not only one of the most dominant at low neutrino energies but also one of the best understood in this energy range.
-The remainder of this paper is organized as follows: Section II describes neutrino interactions and beam modeling.
-Section III introduces the experimental observable.
-Section IV discusses the information that can be extracted from this observable.
-The results are presented in Section V, and conclusions are drawn in Section VI.
+The remainder of this paper is organized as follows: Section~\ref{sec:beam} describes neutrino interactions and beam modeling.
+Section~\ref{sec:observable} introduces the experimental observable.
+Section~\ref{sec:results} discusses the information that can be extracted from this observable.
+Conclusions are drawn in Section~\ref{sec:conclusions}.